rbhachu/the-mojo-blog/README.md

 <ul>
   <li>--watch : path to JSON file in project for JSON server to edit/monitor (data/db.json)</li>
-  <li>--port : port to run JSON Server (8000 is used, so it does not conflict with REACT's  default port of '3000' which is used to run the front-end client.).
-You can change this port value if you have issues to another number other than 3000.</li>
+  <li>--port : port to run JSON Server (8000 is used, so it does not conflict with REACT's  default port of '3000' which is used to run the front-end client.). * You can change this port value if you have issues to another number other than 3000.</li>
 </ul>

 <br>__.env file__ (file path: ./.env/)
 <p>Situated in the root of the project is the .env file.
 This file contains the settings to connect to the local JSON Server back-end.</p>
-<p>Copy the settings below (change the port number '8000' if you want to use a different value).</p>
+<p>Copy and replace all settings with the values below (ensure port value is the same as in package.json file above).</p>

 ````
 REACT_APP_API_PATH="http://localhost:8000/blogs"